suvrajitbhattacharjee/suvrajitbhattacharjee.github.io/talks.markdown

 - What is a quantum group 1?, Functional analysis seminar, University of Białystok, Białystok.
 (October 2025)

-- Crystallization and $\textrm{K}$-theoretical aspects of the quantum twistor bundle, Noncommutativity behind the dunes, Delft University of Technology, Delft.
+- Crystallization and $K$-theoretical aspects of the quantum twistor bundle, Noncommutativity behind the dunes, Delft University of Technology, Delft.
 (October, 2024)

 - Braided quantum groups and their actions, Noncommutativity along the North sea in Odense, University of Southern Denmark, Odense.
 (August, 2024)